 David Ogilvy, the father of advertising, talks about two Greek orators in his book ‘On Advertising’.
 There were two Greek orators Aeschines and Demosthenes.
 When Aeschines spoke, everyone remarked how well he spoke but when Demosthenes spoke, people said: “let’s march against Philp”.
 That’s how persuasive his communication was.
 Internal communication, similarly, should be persuasive, thought stirring and energizing.
 That’s when you will get an engaged workforce who are bent on learning, trying new things and ready to take challenges.

 “Eﬀective internal communication is a powerful force that not only helps organizations to be more successful but also helps enrich employees’ lives in meaningful ways.”

 Before going ahead and listing down what to do and what not to it is crucial to understand both the terms at play here:

-Employee Engagement and Internal Communication.
+Employee Engagement with Internal Communication.
 Employee engagement is the extent to which an employee feels passionate about his/her job.
 The kind of effort they put in, the level of commitment they have, etc come under employee engagement.
-We have always been wordy about employee engagement and you can read further about employee engagement in our blogs here:

 Now here are the top five things to keep in mind to ace your internal communication and win the employee engagement game.